railwayapp/docs/src/docs/reference/templates.md

 #### Can I still use the older, automatic-credits setting?

 - Yes.
 This behavior is enabled by default.
 You can opt out of it, and back in to it, at any time.
 Simply use the switch on the Earnings page marked `Direct Deposit to Railway Credits`.

+#### What is the minimum withdrawal amount?

+- For now, withdrawals may be made in $100 - $500 increments.

 ## Updatable Templates